-On November 4, 2021, the Board and its committees determined, by majority vote at their respective public, agendized meetings, the following factual findings: (1) that the Governor's proclaimed state of emergency was in place at the time of the meeting, and (2) that the San José City Council passed a resolution advising continued social distancing in City facilities.
-These factual findings allowed the Board and its committees to meet virtually for the next 30 days, from the date of the November 4, 2021 public, agendized meeting.
+On December 17, 2021, the Board and its committees determined, by majority vote at their respective public, agendized special meetings, the following factual findings: (1) that the Governor's proclaimed state of emergency was in place at the time of the meeting, and (2) that the San José City Council passed a resolution advising continued social distancing in City facilities.
+These factual findings allowed the Board and its committees to meet virtually for the next 30 days, from the date of the December 17, 2021 public, agendized meeting.

-Reed Smith LLP 101 Second Street Suite 1800 San Francisco, CA 94105-3659 +1 415 543 8700 Fax +1 415 391 8269 reedsmith.com Board of Administration and its Committees San José Police & Fire Department Retirement Plan December 2, 2021 Page 2
+Reed Smith LLP 101 Second Street Suite 1800 San Francisco, CA 94105-3659 +1 415 543 8700 Fax +1 415 391 8269 reedsmith.com Board of Administration and its Committees San José Police & Fire Department Retirement Plan January 6, 2022 Page 2